 In addition to the formally planned sessions, the Scholar & Alumni Leadership Conference involves many activities – both structured and unstructured – that allow all Point family members the opportunity to take advantage of our most valuable resource – one another.
 Activities have included a drum circle, an open mike night with singing and poetry, film screenings and a tour of the local LGBT center.

 Regional Leadership Forums

 The Regional Leadership Forums (RLFs) are based on the model of the Scholar & Alumni Leadership Conference.
 In that vein, they provide an additional opportunity for gathering of the Point family to focus on leadership, mentoring and community building on a smaller scale.
-Varying in size from two locations to eight, the RLFs allow Point Scholars to join nearby Scholars, Alumni, Mentors, Regents, Trustees and staff for an afternoon or evening of community building.
+Varying in size from two locations to eight, the RLFs allow Point Scholars to join nearby Scholars, Alumni, Mentors, Board Directors, Regional Trustees and staff for an afternoon or evening of community building.

 Point Foundation’s Internship Program provides Point Scholars with full-time career-related work experience that connects their academic preparation to their career aspirations.
 The scope of the program includes organizations in a variety of industries and not-for-profit sectors that are willing to offer paid internships that consist of meaningful, professional work assignments.
 Internships are full-time, average ten weeks in duration and they provide Point Scholars a competitive wage based upon their level of experience and the requirements of the position.

 For the past four years, Point has partnered with The Palette Fund to offer select Point Scholars the opportunity to work in paid internship positions at the nonprofit organization of the scholar’s choice.
 Each scholar received real work experience in the LGBTQ community and the not-for-profit organizations benefited by having a passionate and gifted student work for them during the summer without having to worry about using funds from their respective budget to cover the cost of the internship.